sbahrin3/lebah-rest-jetty/README.md

 # Examples

-Create a REST class by extending it to RestRequest, and annotate it with Path.
+Create a REST class by extending it to RestRequest, and annotate it with @Path.
 ```java
 @Path("/users")
 public class Users extends RestRequest